-IPARC provides a state-of-the-art storage facility for art and heritage collections with a professional portfolio of collection services: ARTPORT, located in Kampenhout, Belgium.
+IPARC provides a state-of-the-art storage facility and bonded warehouse for art and heritage collections with a professional portfolio of collection services: ARTPORT, located in Kampenhout, Belgium.
 Over 2000 m2 storage provides both affordable solutions as well as tailor-made secluded storage spaces depending on collection and customer requirements.

 The storage facility is located next to IPARC’s conservation studios.
 With this unique one-stop-shop combination of collection services and storage facilities your collection will be closely monitored by consultants preventive conservation and specialized conservators.
 This storage is equipped with storage facilities for 2D- and 3D-objects.